- Doctors have an ethical duty to raise a concern.

 This requires a measured approach, as well as adherence to GMC guidance and your employer's protocols.
 Refer to the GMC document, Raising and acting on concerns about patient safety (2012).

 Wherever possible, you should first raise your concern within your organisation.
-But you should contact a regulatory body such as the GMC if:

 - you cannot raise the issue locally because you believe the local responsible person or body is part of the problem